US OKs gold mine exploratory drilling in eastern Idaho

 The project had been halted following federal court rulings in 2019 and 2020 concerning potential harm to Yellowstone cutthroat trout in a stream.
 The new drilling plan pulls water from a different stream officials say doesn’t contain Yellowstone cutthroat trout.

-The company says the area contains about 825,000 ounces (23.4 million grams) of gold.
-The company in a summary of its plans says it would like to get the gold by digging an open-pit mine.
+The company says the area contains at least 825,000 ounces (23.4 million grams) of gold near the surface, and potentially more deeper.
+The company said it is looking at possibly building an open-pit mine if exploration finds that the gold is mostly near the surface, or an underground mine if the gold is deeper.

 “As an Idaho native, I know how important it is to protect the animals, lands and waters we all cherish,” Phil Bandy, Excellon’s Senior Project Manager, said in a statement.
 “I am committed to collaborating with my fellow Idahoans to sustain a balance of economic development and natural resources stewardship.”

-Note: This story has been updated to correct the name of a creek where water for drilling for the project would come from.
-It is Corral Creek, not Coral Creek.